All Episodes

 Let's do it.

-Um, but I wanted to bring a couple things to your attention.
+But I wanted to bring a couple things to your attention.

-There's sort of a two-pronged attack underway to well, it's really probably there's probably more prongs, actually.
+There's sort of a two-pronged attack underway to Nek.

-I'm leaving some prongs off.
+I'm leaving some progs off.

-So the not my president folks who are out there, the it doesn't matter that he won the election.
+So the not my president folks who are out there, it doesn't matter that he won the election.

-I bumped into some of them, I mean, kind of literally, because I had to walk through one of their childish profanity laden protests in New York City, where I generally live, down here in Palm Beach right now.
+I bumped into some of them, I mean, kind of literally, because I had to walk through one of their childish profanity-laden protests in New York City, where I generally live down here in Palm Beach right now.

-So far, no angry Occupy Wall Street style protesters on the beach.
+So far, no angry Occupy Wall Street-style protesters on the beach.

 It's been nice.